The following information answers many of the common questions current international students ask about immigration issues.

 - An original, signed SEVIS Form I-20 or DS-2019 signed by an official from the school or program

 - The original I-94 Arrival/Departure Record given at time of entry

 If the required materials are sent to the government in a timely manner, a DHS official will review the material and, if the individual is otherwise admissible, will return the SEVIS Form I-20 or DS-2019, the Form I-94 and a short letter of confirmation to the school or program sponsor as appropriate.
 Therefore, students and exchange visitors must obtain these documents from the school or program official.

 All international students and exchange visitors who are not Canadian citizens must have a valid student or exchange visitor visa sticker in their passport when attempting to enter the United States.

 Canadian citizens are visa-exempt, and do not need a visa sticker.
 They are still required to have a valid passport, I-20/DS-2019, and to complete a white I-94 (or have a previously issued multiple entry I-94) when attempting to enter the United States.

 Automatic Revalidation of Visa

-International students and exchange visitors from most countries (other than Iran, Syria, Sudan, and Cuba) may use an expired visa to re-enter the United States after a short visit (less than 30 days) to a country adjoining the U.S. This is called the Automatic Revalidation of Visa provision.
+International students and exchange visitors from most countries (other than Iran, Syria, Sudan and Cuba) may use an expired visa to re-enter the United States after a short visit (less than 30 days) to a country adjoining the United States.
+This is called the Automatic Revalidation of Visa provision.

-The acceptable places to visit under this program includes:
+The acceptable places to visit under this program include:

 - Saint Pierre